hypeserver/react-date-range/README.md

 A date library agnostic React component for choosing dates and date ranges.
 Uses [date-fns](http://date-fns.org/) for date operations.

 # Notice ⚠️

-This project is currently unmaintained because the original maintainers are busy with other things.
-It should be pretty stable in it's current state but we won't be updating it in the foreseeable future. **If you are willing to maintain it, please fork and open a pr adding your fork's link to this readme.**
+This awesome project is a fork of the original [react-date-range](https://github.com/hypeserver/react-date-range) by hypeserver.

+This fork aims at keeping this project alive.
+Dependencies have been upgraded, class components updated to function components and the entire project has been rewritten in TypeScript.
+Some of the code has also been optimized further with newer React features.

-### Why should you use `react-date-range`?
+### Why should you use `@iroomit/react-date-range`?

 - Stateless date operations
 - Highly configurable